lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 The entities involved in PKI management include the end entity (i.e., the entity to whom the certificate is issued) and the certification authority (i.e., the entity that issues the certificate).
-A registration authority MAY also be involved in PKI management.
+A registration authority might also be involved in PKI management.

 #### Subjects and End Entities
 {: id="sect-3.1.1.1"}